NorESMhub/noresm-exp/content/noresm2_mm_spin/noresm2_mm_spin2.md

 # Summary of simulation

-From the NorESM2-LM
-- To reduce the net radiation imbalance @TOM (top of model) the sea-salt emissions were increased by 10%
-- Increased (x2) error tolerance in energy conservation test in CICE
+Modifications to the parameterisation of ice clouds were included.
+Together with the namelist setting iceopt = 5, the changes in cldfrc2m.F90 which narrowed the range of cloud sensitivity to environmental RH, the ice cloud parameterisation used in NorESM2-MM is a hybrid of iceopt=4 and iceopt=5.

+New in this simulation:

-- Modifications to the convection code included as SourceMod
+- Modified "aist" threshold in cldfrc2m.F90 included as SourceMods
-- Continued to use the previous namelist changes compared to repository for CAM6-Nor, MICOM and CLM5
-- *New* namelist additions compared to repository for CAM6-Nor:
-  - aerotab_table_dir = '/cluster/shared/noresm/inputdata/noresm-only/atm/cam/camoslo/AeroTab_20oct16' -> '/cluster/shared/noresm/inputdata/noresm-only/atm/cam/camoslo/AeroTab_8jun17'
- - Namelist changes compared to repository for MICOM:
-   - bkopal = 1.e-6 -> 5.e-6
-   - rcalc = 48. -> 35.
-   - ropal = 35. -> 45.

-For all user name list specifics, see bottom of this page
+- Ice cloud parameterisation iceopt changed from 4 to 5
+- CLUBB gamma decreased from 0.288 to 0.283
 - Namelist changes compared to repository for CAM6-Nor:
-    - cldfrc_iceopt = 5 -> 4
-    - clubb_gamma_coef = 0.308 -> 0.288
-    - tau_0_ubc = .false. -> .true.
+   - cldfrc2m_rhmini = 0.80D0 -> 0.90D0
-    - micro_mg_dcs = 500.D-6 -> 5.5e-4
+   - cldfrc_iceopt = 4 -> 5
-    - zmconv_c0_lnd = 0.0300D0 -> 0.0200D0
+   - clubb_gamma_coef = 0.288 -> 0.283

+Continued to use:

+- the modifications to the parameters bkopal, rcalc and ropal in iHAMOCC included as SourceMod
+- the modifications to the convection code included as SourceMod: zm_conv.F90: "zmst" modifications.
-    - zmconv_c0_ocn = 0.0300D0 -> 0.0200D0
+- aerotab_table_dir = '/cluster/shared/noresm/inputdata/noresm-only/atm/cam/camoslo/AeroTab_8jun17'

- - Namelist changes compared to repository for CLM5:
+- the namelist changes compared to repository for CLM5

-   - reset_snow = .true.
+For all SourceMods and user name list specifics, see bottom of this page

 # Simulation specifics